Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

-\begin{proof} We first introduce $u$ as a conformal parameter of the Riemann surface $\cR$, locally at any simple zero $z=e$ of the polynomial $H_1(z)$.
+\begin{proof} We use $u$ as a regular parametrization of the Riemann surface $\cR$ in \eqref{cR}, locally at any simple zero $z\!=\!e$ of the polynomial $H_1(z)$.
 Indeed, nondegeneracy $H_1'(e)\neq0$ and the implicit function theorem locally imply that

 is a graph, analytically over $u$.
 Therefore small simple loops $\gamma^u\subset\Co$ lift to loops $\gamma^z\subset\C\setminus\{e\}$ with winding numbers $\fw_z=m+1$.